gainwell-ohio/spbm/docs/Pharmacist Reference Guide/Medication Guidance/vyvanse.md

 # Vyvanse Shortage Guidance

+## 9/20/23

+Please distribute to all teams and post to Evergreen ASAP!

+Good afternoon!

+Currently there is a shortage in brand name Vyvanse 60mg and 70mg capsules as well as some Ritalin LA manufacturers (both are BvG).
+This is expected through late September at least.
+There is a new generic hitting shelves (for Vyvanse), but the brand name is still preferred.

+In the instance that the call center gets a call from the pharmacy for a claim rejection for generic with a PA required rejection on the claim:

+1. Ask the caller/pharmacy if they can run the claim for brand name with a DAW9 as brand name is the preferred product.
+Generic is NOT preferred.

+2. If the caller indicates that they are running the generic due to shortage of brand name, please proceed with the following steps:</br>
+a.
+Take the call like you would a verbal PA by creating a new PA in Vue360Rx from the rejected claim.</br>
+<li> i.
+A PA form will NOT need to be filled out and uploaded.</li>
+<li>  ii.
+Instead of the filling out the PA form, in the internal notes section, please state the following: “Request from [NAME/TITLE/PHARMACY NAME] pharmacy for PA override due to brand name shortage.
+Placing 90-day approval for generic.
+Further requests beyond 90 days will be reviewed as initial requests and not reauthorizations.”</li>
+  <li>iii.
+Fill out all the information on the PA to allow for 90-day supply.</li>
+  <li>iv.
+Approve the PA.</li>
+b.
+Once the approval is made by the Call Center technician, advise the caller/pharmacy to reprocess the claim.

+Thank you,

+Cassandra Roach, PharmD, RPh

 ## 9/15/23

 **NOTE to Techs**: if you receive a PA request for generic Vyvanse that are ^^rejecting with additional edits other than PA required, please send those to Medreview^^.